 Investors thought this was a safe, defensive company with a bright future of reliable growth stretching out into the distant future.

 One popular measure of debt manageability is interest cover.
-Through most of the last decade FirstGroup’s interest cover was around 4, and since 2009 it had been consistently below 3.
+Through most of the last decade, FirstGroup’s interest cover was around 4, and since 2009 it has been consistently below 3.

 That means anything from 25% to more than 33% of operating profits were going straight out the window to lenders rather than shareholders.

-Not only is that offensive to me as a shareholder (although thankfully, not a shareholder of FirstGroup), it’s also incredibly risky to have such massive obligations to lenders.
+Not only is that offensive to me as a shareholder (although, thankfully, not a shareholder of FirstGroup), but it’s also incredibly risky to have such massive obligations to lenders.

 Investors should have known better.
 The debts were not hidden; they were in plain sight for all to see.
 Investors who bought into this company at more than 700p (while today the shares sit closer to 120p), with a dividend yield of just 2.5% and a PE ratio of almost 20, were taking on huge risks for very little potential return.

 Investing is about taking on risk.
-There is no other way to achieve rates of return above the “risk free” rate, or above what you can get in a cash savings account.
-But if investing is about taking risk then investors must understand the risks they are taking, and for the most part that begins with looking at a company’s financial obligations and most obviously, its debt levels.
+There is no other way to achieve rates of return above the “risk-free” rate, or above what you can get in a cash savings account.
+But if investing is about taking risks, then investors must understand the risks they are taking, and for the most part, that begins with looking at a company’s financial obligations and, most obviously, its debt levels.

-Most investment errors stem from a lack of understanding of risk; whether its operational risk from the underlying companies or price risk from elevated share prices.
-In all cases a close attention to and deliberate management of risk is a must if an investor is to do consistently well over the long-term.
+Most investment errors stem from a lack of understanding of risk, whether that’s operational risk from the underlying companies or price risk from elevated share prices.
+In all cases, close attention to and deliberate management of risk is a must if an investor is to do consistently well over the long term.